-- a Identified based on cumulative FDI inflow from 2002-2006 - b includes countries in Central and South America, other than Argentina, Brazil, Mexico and Panama - c includes inflow from all other countries, including the Russian Federation, as well as total reinvested earnings in the Philippines (local banks only) for 2002-2006.
+- a Identified based on cumulative FDI inflow from 2002-2006 - b includes countries in Central and South America, other than Argentina, Brazil, Mexico and Panama c includes inflow from all other countries, including the Russian Federation, as well as total reinvested earnings in the Philippines (local banks only) for 2002-2006. • Total trade among ASEAN members in 2006 -combined imports and exports of US\$ 352 billionwas more than double its trade with its next most important trading partners, the United States and Japan (US\$ 161 billion each), which account for 11.5% of total trade in ASEAN.

-- Total trade among ASEAN members in 2006 -combined imports and exports of US\$ 352 billion-was more than double its trade with its next most important trading partners, the United States and Japan (US\$ 161 billion each), which account for 11.5% of total trade in ASEAN. - There is an asymmetry, however, because the United States is actually the second most important market for the exports of ASEAN countries, while the second supply source for ASEAN is Japan.
+There is an asymmetry, however, because the United States is actually the second most important market for the exports of ASEAN countries, while the second supply source for ASEAN is Japan.
 The same applies to the other trading partners, because while ASEAN exports to the European Union make it its third most important import market, China occupies third place as a supplier to ASEAN countries.
-It is also interesting to note the predominance and concentration of trade flows from ASEAN among the 10 leading trading partners, which account for 80% of total trade.
-The share of intra-ASEAN trade, in exports as well as in imports, reached 25% of total flows in 2006, a higher percentage than that recorded by intraregional trade in the various Latin American and Caribbean integration schemes. - The third main source of FDI for ASEAN (in terms of flows) are the other ASEAN countries.
+It is also interesting to note the predominance of Singapore, Malaysia and Thailand, wich account for 76% intra-ASEAN trade.
+The share of intra-ASEAN trade, in exports as well as in imports, reached 25% of total flows in 2006, a higher percentage than that recorded by intraregional trade in the various Latin American and Caribbean integration schemes.

+• The third main source of FDI for ASEAN (in terms of flows) are the other ASEAN countries.
 The cumulative stock of FDI entering the grouping in 2002-2006 was US\$ 170 billion, of which 26% came from the European Union, 18% from Japan, 11% from ASEAN itself, and 8% from the United States.
-Apart from these countries, the Republic of Korea, Taiwan Province of China and China, represented 2.0%, 1.4%, and 1.3%, respectively, of the total amount invested during the period.
-The Cayman Islands (1.8%) and unidentified countries of Central America and America South America (2.3%) appear among the 10 leading foreign investors in ASEAN. - Singapore and Thailand are the leading countries in terms of FDI flows among ASEAN members, followed at some distance by Malaysia and Indonesia.
+Apart from these countries, the Republic of Korea, Chinese Taipei and China, represented 2.0%, 1.4%, and 1.3%, respectively, of the total amount invested during the period.
+The Cayman Islands (1.8%) and unidentified countries of Central America and America South America (2.3%) appear among the 10 leading foreign investors in ASEAN.

+• Singapore and Thailand are the leading countries in terms of FDI flows among ASEAN members, followed at some distance by Malaysia and Indonesia.